Your one-stop hub for everything you need to get started sewing this functional pattern

 Online:

-- Amazonoffers a range of affordable A5 notebook options.
+- Amazon offers a range of A5 notebook options

-Make sure to double-check the measurements of your notebook before starting so that it fits snugly within your cover.
+Make sure to double-check the measurements of your notebook before starting to ensure it will fit snugly within your cover.

 Tips to Ensure Your Project Ends Up the Right Size